nostr-protocol/nostr/README.md

-# vSTONKS - Very Simple and Truly Open Social Network Killer
+# nostr - Notes and Other Stuff Transmitted by Relays

 This is a prototype of the most simple open protocol that is able to create an open censorship-resistant global "social" network once and for all.